MicrosoftEdge/WebView2Feedback/specs/Media.md

   HRESULT remove_IsAudioPlayingChanged(
       [in] EventRegistrationToken token);

-  /// Indicates whether any audio output from this CoreWebView2 is audible.
+  /// Indicates whether any audio output from this CoreWebView2 is playing.
   /// This property will be true if audio is playing even if IsMuted is true.
   /// if there are audio currently playing.
   ///